Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Hi Susan, I’m glad you enjoyed the article!
 It was fun researching, and I too especially enjoyed the ghost stories one.

-Susan Hazelton from Sunny Florida on November 14, 2018:
+Susan Hazelton from Northern New York on November 14, 2018:

 What a wonderful collection of Christmas songs and facts.
 I had no idea that ghost stories were a tradition in Jolly Old England.
 Very interesting.